-It is very important to understand that your short-term disability and long-term disability insurance policies are separate from any rights that you have under maritime law in regard to maintenance and cure.
+It is important to understand that your short-term disability and long-term disability insurance policies are separate from any rights that you have under maritime law in regard to maintenance and cure.
 This is also true in regard to any potential Jones Act claim which you may have after your accident and injury.
-This claim actually has nothing to do with any claims that you may have against your company for maintenance and cure and/or under the Jones Act.
+Disability claims have nothing to do with any claims that you may have against your company for maintenance and cure and/or under the Jones Act.
 Although some large employers will administer the short-term disability payments, it is still a separate claim and you should always pursue and file disability claims even if you are receiving maintenance payments.

-You’ve been injured on the job offshore or on a vessel and now can’t go back to work and make what you used to.
+Let’s say you’ve been injured on the job offshore or on a vessel and now can’t go back to work.
 But what if you could get paid 60% of your salary until you were 65 years old?
-Well, that’s exactly what some Long Term Disability policies provide.
-And this is one reason why your company never discusses your policy with you or encourages you to apply for LTD after your injury.
+Well, that’s exactly what some Long-Term Disability (LTD) policies provide.
+Let us explain how to evaluate different types of insurance policies and how to apply for long-term disability after your injury.

 There are two types of LTD policies:

-All LTD policies state that during the first 2 years after your injury, you are ‘disabled’ (and therefore entitled to disability benefits) if you cannot perform the job you held at the time of your injury.
-Basically, if you can’t return to your position, you get LTD benefits for the first 2 years.
+All LTD policies state that during the first two years after your injury, you are “disabled” (and therefore entitled to disability benefits) if you cannot perform the job you held at the time of your injury.
+Basically, if you can’t return to your position, you get LTD benefits for the first two years.

 Then, LTD policies change dramatically.
-Some policies say that after two years (or ’24 months’) you will be ‘disabled’ under the policy only if you cannot return to ‘any’ occupation.
-Well, these are what I call ‘two-year policies’ since anyone can usually become a greeter at Walmart or some other ‘occupation’.
+Some policies say that after two years (or 24 months) you will be “disabled” under the policy only if you cannot return to any occupation.
+These are what we call “two-year policies” since most people can usually find work somewhere.

-Other LTD policies say that you are still disabled after two years if you ‘cannot earn substantially the same’ you were earning when you were injured.
-Basically, these policies almost serve as a long-term workers compensation policy and continue to pay you if you can’t earn close to what you used to earn when you got hurt.
+Other LTD policies say that you are still disabled after two years if you cannot earn substantially the same amount that you were earning when you were injured.
+These policies almost serve as a long-term workers compensation policy and continue to pay you if you can’t earn close to what you used to earn when you got hurt.
 This is a tremendous benefit.

-One final thought.
-If you do have an LTD policy, even one that pays you for just two years, hopefully, you can see how rushing back to work too soon could seriously limit your options.
-If your company forces/rushes/convinces you to return to work too early, then your LTD policy will stop paying you.
-So by returning to work you are not only saying that your injury was not serious and you can earn what you used to earn (this will make your injury case much harder to win), but you may also be terminating your own LTD benefits, benefits you may have received until you were 65 years old.
+By returning to work, you are not only saying that your injury was not serious and you can earn what you used to earn (this will make your injury case much harder to win), but you may also be terminating your own LTD benefits, which you could have received until you were 65 years old.
 Talk about narrowing your options for your future.

 Application requirements vary based on the type of benefits sought.
 For instance, the medical documentation required for payment on a short-term policy may be less strict than for payment on a long-term policy.